Ishan-sopho/MatchGame/README.md

 ### working urls
  * `game/` : the actual url of the game
  * `responses/` : where the repsonses are processed, it redirects back to `game/`
- * `loginpage/` : user login is required to play game, user can be registered only by admin
+ * `login/` : user login is required to play game, user can be registered only by admin
+ * `logout/` : to logout user, it redirects back to `login/`